EBSCO

 Keywords

-Keywords are essentially for retrieving relevant articles.
+Keywords are essential for retrieving relevant articles.
 The words AND, OR and NOT between words you type into the search box will assist in narrowing and expanding your search results.

 AND - requires both terms to be in the retrieved articles.
-AND broadens the search.
+AND focuses the search.
 Example Chinese and Nursing and United States

 OR - either term or both terms will be in the retrieved articles.
 OR broadens the search.
-Example: Mexican OR Hispanic
+Example: Mexican OR Hispanic.
+OR phrases must be encased in parentheses.
+Example: Nursing and ( Mexican OR Hispanic).

 NOT - subtracts the term from the retrieved list.
-Hispanic AND nursing not Mexican
+NOT phrases must be encased in parentheses.
+Example: (Hispanic NOT Mexican) AND nursing

 Keywords to Consider